tim-chn/balance/README.md

 ## Methods
 ### Data Access and Prepping
 - Received study approval as well as access to the FUNfitness dataset from Special Olympics
 - The dataset underwent various cleaning and prepping procedures.
-The final step was imputation
+The final step was [imputation](https://academic.oup.com/bioinformatics/article/28/1/112/219101).
   - N=12,932, Mean age=15.87y (SD=3.51); 62% boys

 ### Test